 The pictures in this post are the property of Comedy Central.

 Our food budget is something that we are managing to keep quite low.
 Last year, it was still too high.
-So I changed some of my habits and how we manage to keep our food budget around 400 CHF on average.
+So I changed some of my habits, and now we manage to keep our food budget around 400 CHF on average.
 For two people.
 This may seem high.
 But for Switzerland, I think it is quite reasonable.
 And several months we are quite lower than this.
-It is the months we are inviting many people over that are increasing the average.
+It is the months we are inviting many people to our place that are increasing the average.